wso2/docker-apim/dockerfile/README.md

 The Dockerfile defines the resources and instructions to build the Docker image for WSO2 API Manager 2.1.0.

-## Quickstart guide
+## Build and run

- Steps to build the WSO2 API Manager 2.1.0 Docker image and run in your local machine are as follows:
+ Steps to build the WSO2 API Manager 2.1.0 Docker image and run in your local machine.

  The local copy of the `Dockerfile` directory will be referred as, `DOCKERFILE_HOME`.

- * Create a directory named `files` inside `DOCKERFILE_HOME`
-     - This will result in a directory structure `<DOCKERFILE_HOME>/files`.

  * Add the JDK and WSO2 API Manager distributions to `files` directory
      - Download JDK 1.8 (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and copy it to `<DOCKERFILE_HOME>/files`.
      - Download the WSO2 API Manager 2.1.0 distribution (http://wso2.com/api-management/try-it/) and copy it to `<DOCKERFILE_HOME>/files`.
+Please refer [WSO2 Update Manager documentation](https://docs.wso2.com/display/ADMIN44x/Updating+WSO2+Products) to obtained the WSO2 API Manager 2.1.0
+   with latest bug fixes and updates.

  * Build the Docker image
      - Navigate to `<DOCKERFILE_HOME>` directory.